zoom-c/docs/trezor-apps/extension.rst

 .. image:: images/extension01.png

-After you connect and go though TREZOR `initialization <../trezor-user/settingup.html>`_, you will be able to manage your device on two separate tabs.
+After you connect and go through TREZOR `initialization <../trezor-user/settingup.html>`_, you will be able to manage your device on two separate tabs.
 On Basic tab, you can set the name of your TREZOR and change your PIN.

 .. image:: images/extension02.png